sankar-boro/axia-network-v2-coreth/accounts/scaxiawallet/README.md

   Start `geth` with the `console` command.
 You will notice the following warning:

   ```
-  WARN [04-09|16:58:38.898] Failed to open wallet                    url=keycard://044def09                          err="smartcard: pairing password needed"
+  WARN [04-09|16:58:38.898] Failed to open axiawallet                    url=keycard://044def09                          err="smartcard: pairing password needed"
   ```

   Write down the URL (`keycard://044def09` in this example).
-Then ask `geth` to open the wallet:
+Then ask `geth` to open the axiawallet:

   ```
-  > personal.openWallet("keycard://044def09", "pairing password")
+  > personal.openAxiaWallet("keycard://044def09", "pairing password")
   ```

   The pairing password has been generated during the card initialization process.